-Sorting and Searching:
+Hash Maps, Sorting and Searching:

 Sorting data can be useful to users because the output may be organized in a way that makes it easier to use.
 It can also be useful to software developers because it can improve the efficiency of their software.
 Consider finding place data based on place name and state name.
-If the data structure holding the place data is unsorted, you need to do a linear search through it to find an entry.
-However, if the data structure is sorted based on these names, you can do a binary search instead.
+If the data structure holding the place data is an unsorted List, you need to do a linear search through it to find an entry.
+However, if the data structure is a List sorted based on these names, you can do a binary search instead.
 A binary search will, in most cases, take far fewer comparisons to find the desired entry than a linear search.